mozjay0619/pyflow-viz/README.rst

 Then, when you run ``a4.get()`` it will not rerun the computation as ``a4`` result has been cached in memory although all other intermediate results will have been released.

+At last, we can understand the difference between ``run()`` and ``run(a1, a3)``.
+Even if you don't persist anything, either at the graph level or the node level, by passing in the ``a1, a3``, the graph will automatically persist their data for you.
+So when you call ``get`` on ``a1 and a3``, after the graph is run, there won't be any recalculations, as the data have been persisted in those data nodes.